Arthur Frank Gurney Wells

 Pre War

-Arthur Frank Gurney Wells (sometimes known as Frank) was born in 1878 in Tring, Herts, the son of William and Caroline Wells.
+Arthur Frank Gurney Wells was born in 1878 in Tring to William Wells, labourer, and Caroline (nee Gurney).

 Wartime Service

-Arthur joined up in November 1916 and initially served with the Rifle Brigade under reg. no. 1379, later being transferred to the Royal Army Ordnance Corps where he worked as a regimental tailor.
+Arthur joined up in November 1916 and initially served with the Rifle Brigade under ser. no. 1379, later being transferred to the Royal Army Ordnance Corps as Private 024578 where he worked as a regimental tailor.
+No Service record was found for Arthur.
+He went to France probably in 1917 to be posted to Blargies Sud near Amiens which was a large stores area for the Ordnance Corps supplying equipment , ammunition etc.

 He died from influenza on 19 February 1919 at Stationary Hospital at Abancourt, France and is buried in Blargies Communal Cemetery Extension, France.